-Next in the agenda, it is important to find out how well each of these bias correction methods work for specific models and data sets of interest in applied econometrics.
+Next in the agenda, it is important to find out how well each of these methods work for specific models and data sets of interest in applied econometrics.
 In this regard, the Monte Carlo results and empirical estimates obtained by Carro (2004) and Fernández-Val (2005) for binary choice models are very encouraging.
-For a dynamic logit model, using the same simulation design as in Honoré and Kyriazidou (2000), they find that a score-corrected estimator and two one-step analytical bias-corrected estimators are broadly comparable to the Honoré-Kyriazidou estimator (which is consistent for fixed T) when T = 8 and n = 250.
-However, the finite sample properties of the bias corrected estimator and Fernández-Val's bias-corrected estimator, which use expected quantities, are somewhat superior to a bias-corrected estimator using observed quantities, but more results are needed for other models and simulation designs.